com-480-data-visualization/coffee_BEaN/README.md

 ## Milestone 2 (26th April, 5pm)

 **10% of the final grade**
+[Milestone 2](documents/Milestone%202.pdf)  PDF document is available in the folder documents.

 ## Milestone 3 (31st May, 5pm)

 **80% of the final grade**

+### Screencast and process book
+Screencast and the PDF document for the [Progress Book](documents/Progress%20Book.pdf) are available in the 'documents' folder.

+### Technical Setup
+Requirements:
+- Node.js
+- yarn (npm install yarn)

+In order to run the development version of the website:
+- clone the repository,
+- go into the "website" folder
+- run `yarn install`
+- run `yarn start`
+The development server will start and the URL of the local website will be visible in the terminal.

+In order to build the production version of the website:
+- clone the repository,
+- go into the "website" folder
+- run `yarn install`
+- run `npm run build`

+Production build of the website will be located in the website/build/ folder.
+You can also check out the "gh-pages" branch for the build folder.

+### Website
+The website is hosted by Github Pages and is available [here](https://com-480-data-visualization.github.io/coffee_BEaN/).

+### Data
+The data used in the visualizations are available in the folder website/src/data.

 ## Late policy